 Sita has a B.A.
-Honors in Sociology, Masters in Social Work, Diploma in Leadership and Management and has supported several students from different disciplines.
-Sita has worked across a number of voluntary, statutory and private settings including residential care, child protection, looked after children, education and prison.
-Sita has worked for Ascent for over five years, starting as a Supervising Social Worker and progressing into management.
-Sita has been part of the developing Ascent therapeutic model and the learning and development of both staff and foster carers.
+Honors in Sociology, a Masters in Social Work, and Diploma Level 5 in Leadership and Management.
+Sita has worked across several voluntary, statutory, and private settings, including residential care, child protection, looked after children, education, and prison.
+Sita has worked for Ascent for over nine years and has been part of the developing Ascent therapeutic model and the learning and development of staff and foster carers.